YordanGeorgiev/qto/doc/md/userstories_doc.md

 In order to be able to update date-time data in the listing page via the UI I want to to be able to edit the data for any item by :
  - clicking on an a calendar control and choosing the date and the time from it

+##### 2.5.3.5.
+Commenting on items
+As an UI user of the qto application
+In order to be able to have item centric discussion
+I want to to be able to open a comments chat like section at the right of the list page screen, which will pre-pend comments in a chat like fassion